 (*drool*); fresh pasta; pesto; chicken salad; yuka fries; sourdough

 cheesecake; pumpkin pie; apple crisp; Thai and Southern

 sour flavors, though I love me some key lime.

 over just about everything,

-over Indian and Thai, and Indian and Thai over Latin.
+Indian and Thai, and Indian and Thai over Mexican.

 Favorite restaurant?
 Tanaka's Grill & Sushi.

 One thing I haven't tried yet, which I'd like to, is rabbit.
 Things